Abortion-friendly states prep for more patients if Roe falls

 Jennifer Allen, CEO of Planned Parenthood Alliance Advocates, which covers Alaska, Hawaii, Idaho, Indiana, Kentucky and Washington, said even in states like Washington, where there’s strong support for abortion rights, “it’s going to take a whole lot more to be ready for the future.”

 Washington has more than 30 abortion clinics, though just five are east of the Cascade Mountains, in the more conservative part of the state.
-Democratic Gov. Jay Inslee signed a measure this year authorizing physician assistants, advanced registered nurse practitioners and other providers acting within their scope of practice to do abortions.
+Democratic Gov. Jay Inslee signed a measure this year authorizing physician assistants, advanced registered nurse practitioners and other providers acting within their scope of practice to perform abortions.
 Abortion-rights supporters said that will help meet the demand from out-of-state patients.

 Allen said it’s impossible to predict how many out-of-state residents will seek care in Washington, but the increase could be in the thousands.
 She said reproductive rights advocates are working to anticipate the needs.